ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 General Restrictions
 --------------------

-- PAUTHELF64 requires position independent code, such as the GCC/Clang ``-fpic`` and ``-fpie`` options.
+- PAUTHELF64 does not support the R_AARCH64_COPY relocation for signed pointers.
+Non-position independent code that imports signed pointers from shared libraries must use an alternative code-sequence that does not require the static linker to use COPY relocations.
+A simple way to avoid COPY relocations is to access imported signed pointers via the GOT.

 - PAUTHELF64 only supports the descriptor based TLS (TLSDESC).

-The Rationale behind the requirement for position independent code is that address diversity can be brute-forced without some form of address space randomization, which requires position independent code.
-Using position independent code also avoids some corner cases such COPY relocations and the need to use the address of a PLT entry for function pointer comparisons.
+The Rationale behind the requirement to avoid copy relocations is that the static linker creates the storage that the copy is placed; which adds more complication in the form of communicating a signing schema than avoiding the copy relocation.
 The descriptor based TLS has been chosen as the most common implementation choice for AArch64.

 Platform Decisions